 - Increased energy and improved memory

-- Improved bowel movement and for treatment of diarrhea
+- Improved bowel movement and treatment of diarrhea

-- Increased calcium absorption resulting to stronger bones
+- Increased calcium absorption results in stronger bones

 - Enhanced immune system